-- Optimising the extent of suitable hydrological conditions to optimise climate action and other ecosystem service benefits (optimising residual peat re-wetting including deep peat and shallower cutaway areas).
-This will be measured and demonstrated by site monitoring (updated aerial photography) to measure the extent of suitable hydrological conditions. - Accelerating the trajectory of the site towards becoming reduced carbon source/carbon sink.
+- Optimising the extent of suitable hydrological conditions to optimise climate action and other ecosystem service benefits (optimising and maximising deep peat re-wetting).
+This will be measured by an aerial survey after rehabilitation has been completed. - Accelerating the trajectory of the site towards becoming a reduced carbon source/carbon sink and eventually naturally functioning peatland habitats (heath, scrub, poor fen and embryonic Sphagnum-rich raised bog peatland communities, where conditions are suitable).
+These habitats will generally establish initially as pioneer vegetation.
 This will be measured through habitat mapping and the development of cutaway bog condition assessment.
-This cutaway bog condition assessment will include assessment of environmental and ecological indicators such as vegetation cover, vegetation communities, presence of key species, Sphagnum cover, bare peat cover and water levels (similar to ecotope mapping). - Reduction in carbon emissions.
+This cutaway bog condition assessment will include assessment of environmental and ecological indicators such as vegetation cover, vegetation communities, presence of key species, Sphagnum cover, bare peat cover and water levels.
+Baseline monitoring will be carried after rehabilitation is completed (during the scheme).
+It is proposed that sites can be monitored against this baseline in the future.

+- Reduction in carbon emissions.
 This will be estimated via a combination of habitat condition assessment and application of appropriate carbon emission factors derived from other sites.
-Baseline monitoring (habitat condition) will be carried after rehabilitation is completed (during the Scheme).
-It is proposed that sites can be monitored against this baseline in the future. - Setting the site on a trajectory towards establishment of a mosaic of compatible habitats including, fen, Reed swamp, heath, scrub, Birch woodland, and embryonic Sphagnum-rich peatland communities, where conditions are suitable.
-These habitats will generally establish initially as pioneer vegetation.
-It will take some time for stable naturally functioning habitats to fully develop at Clooniff Bog.
-This will be demonstrated by the reduction in bare peat and the establishment of further pioneering habitats.
-This will be measured via aerial photography, habitat mapping and cutaway/habitat condition assessment. - Improvement in biodiversity and ecosystem services.
+Baseline monitoring (habitat condition) will be carried after rehabilitation is completed (during the scheme).
+It is proposed that sites can be monitored against this baseline in the future. - Improvement in biodiversity and ecosystem services.
 This will be demonstrated by metrics outlined in Section 9.1 that can be used to measure changes in ecosystem services (e.g. water quality parameters, development of pioneer habitats, breeding bird monitoring).
 This will be measured by collecting a range of scientific data that can then quickly be adapted and into metrics that can be used to measure changes in various ecosystem services.
-Baseline monitoring will be carried after rehabilitation is completed (during the Scheme).
+Baseline monitoring will be carried after rehabilitation is completed (during the scheme).
 It is proposed that sites can be monitored against this baseline in the future.
-These metrics will be defined in the context of the overall Scheme resources and after consultation with stakeholders.